 You can save money in the long-run

 A good SEO agency isn’t going to be cheap but there’s good reason for this.
-Aside from having the knowledge that’s needed to legitimately improve your rankings, they know exactly how your website and social media pages can be used to generate revenue for your business.
+Aside from having the knowledge that’s needed to legitimately improve your rankings, they know exactly how your website can be used to generate revenue for your business.

 It’s also worth considering the cost to your business of you doing your own SEO.
-Is your time better spent scouring the Internet looking for links to post to your social pages or getting out there meeting customers and generating new business?
+Is your time better spent scouring the Internet looking for links or connecting with customers and generating new business?

 Benefit from expert knowledge